What is a common framework?

 Why are common frameworks being developed in the UK?

-The UK and devolved governments have agreed that common frameworks will be needed after the UK’s exit from the EU to ensure that, in certain policy areas, there is no divergence between the nations of the UK where that would be undesirable.
+The UK and devolved governments have agreed that common frameworks are needed after the UK’s exit from the EU to ensure that, in certain policy areas, there is no divergence between the nations of the UK where that would be undesirable.

-Following its exit from the EU on 31 January 2020, the UK entered a transition period which is due to run until 31 December 2020.
-Throughout this transition period all parts of the UK must continue to comply with EU law.
-Once the transition period ends this requirement will also end, allowing the possibility of policy divergence between the four nations of the UK.
+This requirement ended at the point that the UK left the EU, allowing the possibility of policy divergence between the four nations of the UK.
 Common frameworks are being developed to ensure that rules and regulations in certain policy areas remain consistent across the UK.

 What is the Scottish Parliament’s role in relation to common frameworks?

 As part of its scrutiny role, the Scottish Parliament needs to be able to consider the Scottish Government’s approach to the development of common frameworks.
 The Scottish Parliament and the Scottish Government have worked together to produce a protocol for the sharing of information relating to common frameworks.